annlytics/bicycle_ridership_prediction/README.md

 The main findings in the data have been presented in graphical format and the data analysis has been carried out in Python

-The models used in the analysis are linear regression and a multiple linear
+The models used in the analysis are linear regression and a multiple linear regression